Ready Steady Cook: Revived series

 In September 2019, the BBC announced that Ready Steady Cook would return.

-Returning in March 2020, Celebrity MasterChef finalist Rylan Clark-Neal serves as host.
+Returning in March 2020, Celebrity MasterChef finalist Rylan Clark serves as host.
 He is joined by chefs Ellis Barrie, Romy Gill, Anna Haugh, Akis Petretzikis, and Mike Reid.

 Ready Steady Cook introduced various sustainability efforts, including favouring glass over plastic, initiating a recycling programme, donating leftover food to a local food bank, and using locally sourced seasonal ingredients and Fair Trade items when available.

 The second series following the revival started airing in March 2021.
-Clark-Neal returned as host, with the chef team largely remaining the same.
+Clark returned as host, with the chef team largely remaining the same.
 Jeremy Pang replaced Mike Reid as Reid was unable to return to the UK from Australia during the pandemic.
 For the first time, the chefs decided the winner as the show was filmed without an audience.